seanmpuckett/mp-photocell-receiver/README.md

 A simple, reliable system for transmitting digital data using screen flashing and photocell reception.
 Ideal for air-gapped communication, IoT sensor data collection, and educational demonstrations.

+My product, the [Halo Clock](https://haloclock.ca), uses this for configuration.

 ## How It Works

 FlashNet uses **pulse width modulation** over light signals to transmit binary data: